-Gold is considered to be a safe haven asset during periods of market volatility.
 However, other factors that directly affect the price of gold should be analysed when wanting to trade this particular commodity.
-Eightcap has summarised the six key factors that drive the price of gold, keep an eye on them when trading commodities CFDs with us.
+Eightcap has summarised the six key factors that drive the price of gold.
+Keep an eye on them when trading commodities CFDs with us.

-The trouble when Central Banks try to sell gold is that it is normally at a time where traders are not wanting to buy the precious metal, which then drives the price down.
+The trouble when Central Banks try to sell gold is that it is normally at a time when traders do not want to buy the precious metal, which then drives the price down.

-The Washington Agreement was formed in 1999 and came about at a time where there were problems around Central Banks selling gold, destabilising the market in the process, and drastically causing the price of gold to plummet.
-15 European Central Banks at the time formed an agreement stating that they would limit the collective sales to 2,000 tonnes over the following five years, alternatively, this could also be spread out to 400 tonnes a year.
+The Washington Agreement was formed in 1999.
+It came about at a time when there were problems with Central Banks selling gold, destabilising the market in the process, and drastically causing the price of gold to plummet.
+15 European Central Banks at the time formed an agreement stating that they would limit the collective sales to 2,000 tonnes over the following five years.
+Alternatively, this could also be spread out to 400 tonnes a year.
 In 2019, due to market maturity, Central Banks have reverted the Washington Agreement as they no longer see a need for it.
 Therefore, without further limitations on Central Bank gold sales, it will be interesting to see how the market reacts in the following years.

 The above factors are what predominantly drives the price of Gold.
 To practise trading commodities CFDs with Eightcap try our free demo trading account and gain access to financial instruments via an award-winning trading platform.